KaydenD/EECS351ProjectW24/README.md

 - `fmdemod.m` A matlab script which can demodulate the FM stations from a IQ recording.
 - `/BasebandRecordings/96e3HzBW24e5Hz.bin` An IQ recording of 96.3MHz with a 2.4MHz bandwidth.
 Used as the recording in previous matlab script.
 - `/Tools` Various tools used to capture or interact with the RTL-SDR.
 The goal is that we shouldn't need any of these tools in the end.
+- `/Screenshots` Various pictures of our setup, FFTs, and frequency reponse graphs.
 ## TODO

 - Implement the DSP in C/C++;